 We can better illustrate this with an example.
 If we apply a filter “Has a membership with Plan: Gold and Status: Active”, this filter will show us all users who currently have an active membership with our Gold plan.
 However it will not show users who have an expired membership with the Gold plan.
 However, if we apply the filter combination of “Membership plans include Gold” + “Membership statuses include Active”, this can show us users with an Expired Gold plan membership, as well as users with an Active Silver plan membership.

 Listing the Membership details in the user profile section

 In addition to the custom fields and filters, the Users Insights user profile section also provides some details about the user memberships.
-For each user membership, this section lists the name of the membership plan, its status, its start date and end date (when available).
+For each user membership, this section lists the name of the membership plan, its status, its start date and expiry/cancelled date (when available).
 This section also includes other WooCommerce related data, such as general WooCommerce orders and WooCommerce Subscriptions activity.